coco-serverless/coco-serverless/docs/helloworld_knative_attestation.md

 following subsections (in increasing order of security):
 * [Firmware Digest](#firmware-digest) - Attest that the VM runs in an SEV node, with the right firmware, kernel, initrd, and Kata Agent configuration.
+* [Signed Container Images](#signed-container-images) - Attest that the images
+used have been signed with a well-known private key.

 After that, you may jump to [running the application](#run-the-application).